Some U.S. states eye economic reopening; New Yorkers told to wear masks

 However, governors and health officials in the states say there is nowhere near enough test kits and equipment available to do that kind of widespread testing.

-Andrew Cuomo, governor of hardest hit New York, said federal funding was necessary for that magnitude of testing, and accused Trump of passing off responsibility to the states while not providing much needed financial help.
+Cuomo on Saturday reiterated that federal funding was necessary for that magnitude of testing and to reopen the economy.

-While rates of hospitalizations and need for intensive care beds have slowed in New York, the daily death toll continues to be gut-wrenching with over 600 fatalities a day.

-To help slow the spread of the virus, Cuomo implemented statewide mandatory wearing of masks for anyone out in public and unable to practice social distancing.
+To help slow the virus' spread, New York has mandated statewide wearing of masks for anyone out in public and unable to practice social distancing.
 The rules, which cover all those using public transport or for-hire vehicles, came into effect on Friday night.

+Cuomo noted that while the number of patients needing intervention to help them breathe as the virus attacks their lungs has continued to decline, some 2,000 people were still being hospitalized with COVID-19 daily.

+Still, there were signs of hope that the worst might be over, at least for New York.

+"If you look at the past three days, you could argue that we are past the plateau and we're starting to descend, which would be very good news," Cuomo said.

+Other parts of the country have yet to see infections and deaths peak.

 The United States has by far the world's largest number of confirmed coronavirus cases, with more than 700,000.
-The U.S. tally of lives lost from COVID-19, the respiratory disease caused by the virus, has also soared to more than 35,000.
+The U.S. tally of lives lost to COVID-19 has also soared to more than 35,000.
 New York state accounts for nearly half those deaths.

-But there was more evidence that social distancing and stay-at-home measures affecting more than 90% of Americans was working.

-An influential university research model lowered its projected U.S. coronavirus death toll on Friday, saying the virus will take 60,308 U.S. lives by Aug.
-4, down from 68,841 deaths forecast earlier in the week.
+"People are frustrated, we're anxious, we're scared, we're angry," Cuomo said.
+"This is a terrible experience, it's disorienting, it threatens you to your core."